eikehein/hyelicht/README.md

 #### Android

-Building for Android is easy using the [KDE Android Docker image](https://community.kde.org/Android/Environment_via_Container).
+Building for Android is easy using the [KDE Craft Android Docker image](https://develop.kde.org/docs/packaging/android/building_applications/) and the included Craft blueprint at `support/craft_blueprint/hyelicht.py`.

-See the `support/kde_android_docker_build.sh` build script and its embedded comments for specific instructions.
+Check out the GitHub workflow for Android at `.github/workflows/android_client.yml` for how to integrate the blueprint with the Craft setup suggested in KDE's documentation.

 #### Doxygen
 To generate [source code documentation](#source-code) using Doxygen during a build, enable the `BUILD_DOCS` [build option](#build-options).